ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 to other fruits.
 Similarly for our transformer, are we comparing to a another specific path?
-Paths with one head from each layer?
+Paths with one head from each other layer?
 All possible head subsets?

 These questions lead to the classical